 Council provides a vast network of walking tracks for leashed companion animals and their owners to utilise.
-A centrally located off leash area exercise area is also provided in Campbell Street and has planned for a further site in its Open Spaces Strategy.
+A centrally located off leash area exercise area is also provided on the riverbank along Campbell Street.
+A 4,000m2 off leash dog park was recently established in Lions Park.

-Companion Animal Control Expenses totalled \$276,333.92 for the 2019/2020 reporting year.
+Companion Animal Control Expenses totalled \$152,183.52 for the 2021/2022 reporting year.